 A UK school program intervention of 644 children aged 7 to 11 years discouraging consumption of fizzy drinks was successful in slowing rising obesity rates over 12 months.
 By comparison, in the group which was not encouraged to reduce its intake, the number of overweight and obese children rose significantly.

-Theoretically, the researchers calculated that the daily consumption of just one can of sweetened fizzy drink over a 10-year period - with everything else remaining the same - can add 50kg to your weight over 10 years.
+Theoretically, the researchers calculated that the daily consumption of just one can of sweetened fizzy drink per day over a 10-year period - with everything else remaining the same - can add 50kg to your weight over 10 years.

 The message for parents:

 - Dilute fizzy drinks and juices with ice or water - think of them as ‘flavourings' to make water taste nicer.
 They're too concentrated on their own.

 - Swap to sugar-free diet drinks or even sports drinks - they have only half the sugar.

 - Keep your kids used to sports waters or lightly flavoured drinks.

 Reference: James J, Thomas P, Cavan D, Kerr D. Preventing childhood obesity by reducing consumption of carbonated drinks: cluster randomised controlled trial.
 BMJ 2004 328:1237 (22 May).